 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 All About Me Houses & Homes Amazing Animals & Growing Journeys Dinosaurs Under the Sea Exploring our learning environment inside and outside.
 Talking about our homes.
 Layout of the house and different functions of each room.
 Who lives in our home?
-Autumn walk - explore the environment and Programme beebots to go on a journey on a playmat.
+Where do I live?
+Different types of homes.
+Caring for our environment (forest school).
+Autumn walk - explore the environment and the changes.
+Programme beebots to go on a journey on a playmat.
 Endangered animals in the world.
 Winter walk - explore ice/environment.
 Easter egg hunt around the school, using maps/plans of the school site.
 Invite children from other countries to bring in photos/objects from their native countries; children/staff to bring in objects/photos from a special journey to a different country.
 Modes of transport - how we travel.
 Spring walk - explore the environment and the changes.
 Local fossil finds - show on Google Maps where they were found.
 Summer walk - explore the environment and the changes.
 Invite the children to bring in photos/ objects from the seaside, sharing experiences and the places they have been.
 Introduce vocabulary: beach, shore, cliffs, sand, coast, waves, sea, water, seabed, seaweed, rockpools, shells, harbour, ships, fishing, nets, sea creatures (names and habitats/origins)